-When you’re not feeling so great, like you’re coming down with something, you may notice some swelling on the sides of your neck.
-Those lumps probably feel soft and tender to the touch — and may even hurt a little.
+When you’re not feeling so great, like when you’re coming down with something, you may notice some swelling on the sides of your neck.
+Those lumps probably feel soft and tender to the touch and may even hurt a little.
 Those bumps on your neck are swollen lymph nodes.
 The medical terms for swollen lymph nodes are adenopathy or lymphadenopathy.

 Lymphadenopathy is common and actually a good thing.
 The swelling in these pea- or bean-sized lymph nodes are one of your body’s natural reactions to illness or infection.
-That tells doctors that your body’s healthy and robust immune system is working to clear away infection and/or invading viruses or bacteria.
+Swollen lymph nodes mean your body’s immune system is working to clear away infection and/or invading viruses or bacteria.

-Your swollen glands act like filters that help your body get rid of germs, cells or other foreign matter that passes through your lymph fluid (a clear or slightly yellowish fluid made up of white blood cells, proteins and fats).
+Your swollen glands act like filters that help your body get rid of germs, cells or other foreign matter that passes through your lymph fluid.
+Lymph fluid is a clear or slightly yellowish fluid made up of white blood cells, proteins and fats.

-The most common cause of lymph node swelling in your neck is an upper respiratory infection, which can take 10 to 14 days to resolve completely.
-As soon as you start feeling better, the swelling should go down as well, though it may take a few weeks longer to go away completely.
+The most common cause of lymph node swelling in your neck is an upper respiratory infection.
+These infections can take 10 to 14 days to resolve completely.
+As soon as you start feeling better, the swelling should go down as well.
+But it may take a few weeks longer to go away completely.

-Other bacteria and viruses that may cause your lymph nodes to become swollen include:
+Other bacteria and viruses that may cause your swollen lymph nodes include:

 Your lymph nodes get larger when more blood cells come to fight off an invading infection.
 They all essentially pile in, causing pressure and swelling.

 Often, the lymph nodes that swell will be close to the infection’s site.
-(That means a person with strep throat might develop swollen lymph nodes in their neck.)
+That means if you have strep throat, you may develop swollen lymph nodes in your neck.

-When swollen lymph nodes are found in two or more areas of your body.
+Generalized swollen lymph nodes mean you have them in two or more areas of your body.
 This usually points to a more serious systemic (meaning it’s all over your body) disease.
-These are wide-ranging and include:
+These are wide-ranging and may include:

 These conditions will require more aggressive treatments over a longer period of time.
 Your swollen lymph nodes may not return to their normal size until after your treatment has ended.

-You may feel a bit sore and tender, you can treat swollen lymph nodes in your armpits and other areas naturally.
-You can try using a warm compress (like a microwavable rice sock or similar heating pad) and over-the-counter pain medications like ibuprofen (Advil®, Motrin®) and acetaminophen (Tylenol®).
-These treatments won’t shrink the nodes, but they’ll help ease your pain temporarily until your body fights off the infection or illness successfully.
+If you’re feeling sore and tender, you can treat swollen lymph nodes in your armpits and other areas naturally.
+You can try using a warm compress (like a microwavable rice sock or similar heating pad).
+Over-the-counter pain medications like ibuprofen (Advil®, Motrin®) and acetaminophen (Tylenol®) may help too.
+These treatments won’t shrink your lymph nodes.
+But they’ll help ease your pain temporarily until your body fights off the infection or illness successfully.

 You wouldn’t want to prevent swollen lymph nodes.
 They’re a sign that your body is fighting an infection or illness.
-If you hate the discomfort of having swollen lymph nodes, your best bet is to take extra steps to keep from catching common viruses through:
+If you hate the discomfort of having swollen lymph nodes, your best bet is to take extra steps to keep from catching common viruses through the following:

-See your doctor if you have any of the following symptoms that might indicate that something more serious is going on:
+See your doctor if you have any of the following symptoms that may indicate that something more serious is going on: